Learning the Lessons

 A Sermon on Romans 10:18-21Read more

-How could it be that the foolish and ignorant Gentiles would predominately receive the Gospel, whereas God’s chosen people, the Jews, would predominately reject the Gospel?
-Dr. Martyn Lloyd-Jones has been tracing the apostle Paul’s argument through Romans seeking to answer this query following the inspired text of Scripture itself.
-In this sermon on Romans 10:18-21, he transitions from exposition to application of the many exegetical principles he has established in earlier messages.
+How could it be that the foolish and ignorant Gentiles would predominately receive the gospel, whereas God’s chosen people, the Jews, would predominately reject the gospel?
+Dr. Martyn Lloyd-Jones has been tracing the apostle Paul’s argument through Romans, seeking to answer this query following the inspired text of Scripture itself.
+In this sermon on Romans 10:18–21 titled “Learning the Lessons,” he transitions from exposition to application of the many exegetical principles he has established in earlier messages.
 Dr. Lloyd-Jones notes the important role in the personal application of Scripture, which many of the Jews in Paul’s day missed.
-Furthermore, he traces the history of the church as illustrative of “dead orthodoxy” that abandons the Lord Jesus Christ and persecutes His Church.
-The answer to such alarming tendency of so-called “Christians” persecuting the church is a posture of self-examination and returning to our ultimate authority – the Word of God.
+Furthermore, he traces the history of the church as illustrative of “dead orthodoxy” that abandons the Lord Jesus Christ and persecutes His church.
+The answer to such alarming tendency of so-called “Christians” persecuting the church is a posture of self-examination and returning to the ultimate authority – the word of God.
 Dr. Lloyd-Jones asks the church to remain open to the scrutiny of Scripture, remaining humble before it and others, while rightly handling the whole of the Bible.
-Listen to this vital message from Dr. Martyn Lloyd-Jones as he cautions the church to take serious the tragedy of the Jews, not merely as a historical interest, but more importantly, as a means of God’s grace in the life of His people.
+Listen to this vital message from Dr. Martyn Lloyd-Jones as he cautions the church to take serious the tragedy of the Jews, not merely as a historical interest, but more importantly as a means of God’s grace in the life of His people.

 About Dr. Martyn Lloyd-Jones